- Describe the importance of relationships to cognitive development.

 - Infants and toddlers need to learn about their world and their community.
 Their community includes their families, you and their other caregivers, and their immediate surroundings.

-- Infants are especially sensitive during their care-giving routines.
-For example, they are affected if it takes longer for you to respond to their cries than their parent, or if there is a lot of difference between the way their diapers are changed at home and how they are changed by you.
+- Infants are especially sensitive during their caregiving routines.
+For example, they are affected if it takes longer for you to respond to their cries than a parent does, or if there is a lot of difference between the way their diapers are changed at home and how they are changed by you.
+Ask families’ about how they engage in specific routines at home and, if possible, attempt to incorporate similar practices in the classroom.

 - Support the home language by learning a few words from the child’s native language to help them feel more comfortable.
 Young infants are going to be more interested in your voice and touch, while toddlers are also going to be interested in books and music.